This is part one of a two-part article about safely fostering rescued cats while living with one or more cats already.

 It’s easy to forget these dangers exist because our cats are vaccinated and healthy, and we might presume in this day and age that all cats are but serious contagious illnesses are right outside the door.

 Because you love the cat or cats you live with you want to help others of the same species; you want to help to an animal in need and make it feel at home, and that’s a good thing to do.
 But there is a reason why cats are “recommended” to have all those exams and vaccines in their first year, or later if they come to you with no veterinary records, and to make sure throughout their lives that their immunity is intact.
 Nice as the kitty is, even with a litter of cute cuddly kittens, she might be carrying a long list of parasites, illnesses and other conditions that could endanger the health of the cats you already live with.
 It’s easy to forget these dangers exist because our cats are vaccinated and healthy, and we might presume in this day and age that all cats are or we’ve simply never experienced those illnesses in our cats’ lives, but serious contagious illnesses are right outside the door.
-The stories above are current and show that the risk of contagious diseases to your cats is very real, and could destroy your whole household of felines if you aren’t careful.
+The stories above are real life experiences and show that the risk of contagious diseases to your cats is very real, and could destroy your whole household of felines if you aren’t careful.

 At the top, from 1992, Tess’s two Tonkinese-looking kittens were fine, and so was she, and their good looks and social nature were a temptation to let them start to mingle with us all right away because they were all so playful and friendly.
 I was observing a 30-day quarantine at the time and did not let them join my household because it was likely neither Tess nor her kittens had had any veterinary care ever in their lives.